omcodedthis/omcodedthis/README.md

 * **[CS61B:](https://github.com/omcodedthis/CS61B-Scores)** Focuses on fundamental data structures and algorithms concepts along with software engineering by UC Berkeley.

-* **CS170:** Focuses on the basics of Search, Machine Learning and Logic Systems, touching on advanced topics such as genetic algorithms by UC Riverside _(Work In Progress)_.

 * **[CS50CS:](https://github.com/omcodedthis/CS50-Cybersecurity-Scores)** Teaches fundamental concepts on cybersecurity and its relevant trade-offs by Harvard University.

 ## Projects